Arabic poetry: Modernism and avant-garde

-After World War II, there was a largely unsuccessful movement by several poets to write poems in free verse (shi'r hurr).
-Most of these experiments were abandoned in favour of prose poetry, of which the first examples in modern Arabic literature are to be found in the writings of Francis Marrash, and of which one of two of the most influential proponents were Nazik al-Malaika and Iman Mersal.
 The development of modernist poetry also influenced poetry in Arabic.
-The closer the Arab poets approached to European poetry, the more anxious they became to look for new media, themes, techniques, metaphors and forms to liberate themselves from conventional poetry.
-Iraqi poet Badr Shakir al-Sayyab is considered to be the originator of free verse in Arabic poetry.
-More recently, poets such as Adunis have pushed the boundaries of stylistic experimentation even further.
+After World War II, there was a largely unsuccessful modernist movement by several poets to write poems in free verse (shi'r hurr).
+Thus, in 1947 the two Iraqi poets, Badr Shakir al-Sayyab and Nazik al-Malaika initiated a break in the stanza form (bayt) for free verse.
+The closer the Arab poets approached to Western poetry, the more anxious they became to look for new media, themes, techniques, metaphors and forms to liberate themselves from conventional poetry.

+More recently, poets such as Jabra Ibrahim Jabra, Muhammad al-Maghut and Tawfiq Sayigh (d.
+1971) have pushed the boundaries of stylistic experimentation even further in favour of prose poetry (qasidat al-nathr).